Disney World 4 Day Itinerary

 Consider Your Budget First

-With all those little things out to the way, here’s a closer look at the plan we recommend in order to get the most out of 4 days at Walt Disney World!
+With all those little things out to the way, here’s a closer look at the plan I recommend in order to get the most out of 4 days at Walt Disney World!
+I call it a Disney World 4 Day Itinerary but it’s infinitely customizable and should be customized!

 Day 1 – Partial Day at Magic Kingdom

 For most four day stays a majority of guests will lose either part of the first day or part of the last day traveling.
-If you’re arriving on any other day that Monday I would recommend heading straight to Magic Kingdom after dropping off your luggage at the hotel (Mondays are incredibly busy at Magic Kingdom).
+If you’re arriving on any other day than Monday I would recommend heading straight to Magic Kingdom after dropping off your luggage at the hotel (Mondays are incredibly busy at Magic Kingdom).
 Magic Kingdom is typically the park that most guests want to accomplish the most attractions, shopping, and shows in throughout their stay.
 By utilizing this partial day, you can really accomplish quite a few things in a short amount of time.
+I don’t recommend doing this on Mondays because crowds tend to be the heaviest on Mondays.

-If you make your fastpass+ selections far enough in advance you can manipulate the times in My Disney Experience so that each of your selections fall in the afternoon/nighttime hours of the day.
-If you can work out the times just right you’ll guarantee yourself rides on some of the most popular attractions even if the park is ridiculously crowded.
+Something that is important to note is that if you make your fastpass+ selections far enough in advance you can manipulate the times in My Disney Experience so that each of your selections fall in the afternoon/nighttime hours of the day.
+If you can work out the times just right you’ll guarantee yourself rides on some of the most popular attractions even if the park is ridiculously crowded on your arrival day.

 Our plan for our first day consisted of an early dinner at the The Plaza Restaurant at around 3:45, followed by our first fastpass+ selection of the day, Peter Pan’s Flight.
 After that experience we hopped on the train for a quick ride around (considering on this particle day even the Peoplemover had a 20 minute wait) the entire loop starting and ending in Storybook Circus.
 At that point, we checked a few wait times in Fantasyland but ultimately ran out of time before our second fastpass, Seven Dwarfs Mine Train.
 Upon exiting the attraction (one of our favorites) we headed to Frontierland for our final fastpass of the day, Thunder Mountain Railroad.